VincentLoy/mailchimp-it/README.md

         mailInputName: 'newsletter_mail', //default mail input name
         firstNameInputName: 'newsletter_first_name', //default first name input name
         lastNameInputName: 'newsletter_last_name', //default last name input name
-        loaderElt: mailchimpItLoader() //default loader, you can write your own function });
+        loaderElt: null //There is a default SVG loader when is set to null, but you can put here you own loader in raw HTML });
 }());
 ```